 I continued to have a deep love for writing throughout my teen years.
 Insatiably I would scribble in journals and then took it to a word processor, with no spell check or cut and paste.
 I was compelled to tell stories.

 I barely got a “C” in English Literature my freshman year of college.
 The first paper I wrote in class nearly made me drown in all the red ink spread across the page when it was returned to me.
 My professor made me feel small.
 And she found a hundred different ways to criticize my “journalistic” style.
 It was excruciating.
-You see, she loved the romantic classics, and I preferred the likes of Truman Capote and Lillian Ross.
+You see, she loved the romantic classics, and I preferred the likes of Capote and Ross.

 I put my creative pen away after that for an entire year.